rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

    :keywords: test, automated, pytest, parametrize, fixture, suite
 <!-- #endraw -->

-# Introducing the Pytest Framework
+# Introducing the pytest Framework

 Thus far, our process for running tests has been a entirely manual one.
 It is time for us to arranging our test functions into a proper "test suite" and to learn to leverage [the pytest framework](https://docs.pytest.org/en/latest/) to run them.
 We will begin by reorganizing our source code to create an installable [Python package](https://www.pythonlikeyoumeanit.com/Module5_OddsAndEnds/Modules_and_Packages.html#Packages).